xXKeNdAmAmAsTeRXx/XAI_methods_in_classification/README.md

 ![img.png](assets/ixg.png)

 It multiplies input with the gradient with respect to input.
-This method performed on the fine tuned resnet18 provides a overall view how gradients values influence prediction result simpy multiplying input times gradients related with prediction.
+This method performed on the fine tuned resnet18 provides a overall view how gradients values influence prediction result simply multiplying input times gradients related with prediction.

 Read more: https://arxiv.org/abs/1605.01713
 # Occlusion